Heather Corinna replies:I hear people talking about foreplay and pretended like I knew but I have never really understood what it was. Can you help?

-"Foreplay" is a term generally used primarily by heterosexual people to describe sexual activities done before penis-in-vagina intercourse.
+"Foreplay" is a term often used primarily by heterosexual people to describe sexual activities done before vaginal intercourse or activities which are anything besides any kind of genital intercourse.

-Often, when people talk about foreplay, they're talking about petting, dry sex, mutual masturbation, manual sex ("fingering" or "handjobs") or oral sex (for men or for women).
-More times than not, they're talking about activities to be done primarily for the benefit of women in order to make vaginal intercourse more pleasurable, since if a woman isn't very aroused first, or hasn't engaged in activities which stimulate the more sensory parts of her vulva first (like her clitoris), vaginal intercourse can be difficult or painful.
+Often, when people talk about foreplay, they're talking about petting, dry sex, mutual masturbation, manual sex ("fingering" or "handjobs") or oral sex; things that can also be called "outercourse" -- or sex.
+More times than not, they're talking about activities to be done primarily for the benefit of people with a vagina in order to make vaginal intercourse more pleasurable for them alone, since if they aren't very aroused first, or haven't engaged in activities which stimulate the more sensory parts of the vulva first (like the clitoris), vaginal intercourse can be difficult or painful.
+However, it's not only women or people with vaginas who enjoy those activities, nor are those activities always done only to or for them.

 I'd encourage you, now that you know what this means, not to get too attached to this pretty archaic view of sexual activities.